PCG-Informed Neural Solvers for High-Resolution Homogenization of Periodic Microstructures: Homogenization theory

 This section provides a rigorous finite element formulation for homogenization analysis of periodic lattice structures. $\Omega$ is a periodic lattice microstructure, whose homogenized linear elastic properties can be characterized by the elastic tensor $C^H \in \mathbb{R}^{6 \times 6}$:

-Here, $C^H_{ijkl}$ represents the elastic tensor of the base material with Voigt notation. $i,j,k,l \in \{1,2,3\}$, where 1, 2, and 3 represent the $x$, $y$, and $z$ directions, respectively. $\overline{\epsilon}_{pq}$ is the prescribed macroscopic stress field, in this work, we consider the following six strain fields:
+Here, $C^H_{ijkl}$ represents the elastic tensor of the lattice microstructure with Voigt notation. $i,j,k,l \in \{1,2,3\}$, where 1, 2, and 3 represent the $x$, $y$, and $z$ directions, respectively. $\overline{\epsilon}_{pq}$ is the prescribed macroscopic strain field, in this work, we consider the following six strain fields:

 $\epsilon_{pq}(u)$ is the locally solved strain field, defined as:

 Displacement field $u \in \mathbb{R}^{6 \times 3}$ is obtained by solving the mechanical PDE~ \cite{andreassen2014determine,dong2019149}, whose weak Galerkin formulation is expressed as: